-Some of SRS's past operations have released chemicals and radionuclides into the soil and contaminated the groundwater around hazardous waste management facilities and waste disposal sites.
+Previous missions and operations at the Savannah River Site (SRS) have released chemicals and radionuclides into the soil and thus contaminated the groundwater around hazardous waste management facilities and waste disposal sites.
 Because of these past releases, SRS operates extensive groundwater monitoring and groundwater remediation programs.

 The SRS groundwater monitoring program requires regular well sampling to monitor for groundwater contaminants.
-The well monitoring meets sampling requirements in the Federal Facility Agreement (FFA) for the Savannah River Site (FFA 1993) and in Resource Conservation and Recovery Act (RCRA) permits, and ensures the Site is meeting South Carolina Department of Health and Environmental Control (SCDHEC) and U.S. Environmental Protection Agency (EPA) drinking water quality standards.
-SRS uses SCDHEC-certified laboratories audited by the U.S. Department of Energy to analyze groundwater samples using EPA methods, or equivalents.
+Well monitoring meets the sampling requirements in agreements established through the Federal Facility Agreement (FFA) for the Savannah River Site (FFA 1993) and in the Resource Conservation and Recovery Act (RCRA) permit for SRS.
+Well monitoring ensures the Site is providing quality data to compare to South Carolina Department of Health and Environmental Control (SCDHEC) and U.S. Environmental Protection Agency (EPA) drinking water quality standards.
+SRS uses SCDHEC-certified laboratories audited by the U.S. Department of Energy to analyze groundwater samples using EPA methods or equivalents.